-(1) The information stored in the register of construction works has informational and statistical significance.

-(2) Applications, design specifications, notices, building permits, use and occupancy permits and compliance notices have legal significance.
+- (1) The information stored in the register of construction works has informational and statistical significance. - (2) Applications, design specifications, notices, building permits, use and occupancy permits, compliance notices and any decisions provided for by subsections 4 and 5 of § 6112 of this Act have legal significance.
+[RT I, 15.12.2021, 1 entry into force 01.04.2022]

-Facilitation of the deployment of highspeed electronic communications networks
+Chapter 61 Facilitation of Deployment of High-Speed Electronic Communications Networks

-[RT I, 15.12.2016, 1 - entry into force 01.01.2017]